A TOUGH Wrestling Conditioning Workout (Even If You Don’t Wrestle)

 This was unfortunately NOT the type of runs I did when wrestling, but I wish I did train like this during my wrestling days.

-Instead, I ran 4 - 5 miles every other night.
-Yes, my pace was fast and aggressive back then, but, intervals mixed with calisthenics is a superior method for training for Wrestling and even for those looking to train mean and get lean.
+Yes, my pace was fast and aggressive back then, but, intervals mixed with calisthenics is a superior method for training in Wrestling, even for those looking to train mean and get lean.

 Sometimes you need to do something completely different.
 Instead of a loud atmosphere, go somewhere quiet, instead of a long workout, make it super short, instead of intense, go light and easy, instead of free weights, use bodyweight only.